qasim9872/aws-transcribe/Readme.md

 A client for Amazon Transcribe using the websocket interface

+> **_WARNING:_** This module is now deprecated and will no longer be maintained.
+Please use the official package provided by amazon, it can be found [here](https://www.npmjs.com/package/@aws-sdk/client-transcribe)

 ## Getting Started

 With NPM install the module with: `npm install aws-transcribe --save`